 Introduction

-The technical development of solid-state batteries adopts a gradual conversion strategy according to the contained electrolyte mass percentage, the liquid electrolyte content gradually decreasing to the final product all-solid-state battery.
-Solid-state batteries include semi-solid batteries, quasi-solid batteries and all-solid batteries.
+The technical development of solid-state lithium-ion batteries adopts a gradual conversion strategy according to the contained electrolyte mass percentage, the liquid electrolyte content gradually decreasing to the final product all-solid-state battery.
+Solid-state lithium-ion batteries include semi-solid batteries, quasi-solid batteries and all-solid batteries.

 Semi-solid batteries are the stage of transition from liquid lithium batteries to all-solid-state batteries.
 The mass production of semi-solid batteries can provide a buffer stage and lay the foundation for the early layout of the all-solid-state battery industry chain.
 Specifically, lithium-ion batteries can be divided into the following five categories: